Dish Draining Solutions that Save Space

 Make a drying rack

-Handy woodworkers can make countertop dish racks, or make your own by cutting slits in a half-cylinder of PVC pipe.
+Hire a handy carpenter to create a countertop dish rack for you, or make your own by cutting slits in a half-cylinder of PVC pipe.

 The towel on the counter